Astral-Lasers/google-homepage/README.md

 This is my first project using HTML & CSS.
-The goal is to understand the basics for creating a webpage by analyizing the Google homepage and recreating it.
+The goal is to understand the basics for creating a webpage by analyzing the Google homepage and recreating it.